Guide

 Why HDD is no longer suitable for gaming in 2026

-Loading times on a hard drive are 3-8x longer than on an SSD for modern games.
-In Baldur's Gate 3, an HDD takes 90-120 seconds between areas; an NVMe SSD does it in 5-15 seconds.
-Multiply that by every fast travel, death, and map change in a session and an HDD costs you real playtime.
+Loading times on a hard drive run 3–8× longer than on an SSD for modern titles.
+In *Baldur's Gate 3*, an HDD needs 90–120 seconds between areas; a good NVMe SSD does it in 5–15 seconds.
+Multiply that across fast travel, deaths, and map changes — an HDD burns real playtime.

-It is not just loading screens.
-Open-world games stream assets continuously while you play.
-On an HDD, that means texture pop-in, stuttering when entering new areas, and hitching during traversal — problems no graphics settings can fix.
+It is not just the loading screen.
+Open-world games stream assets continuously.
+On an HDD you get pop-in, hitches when entering zones, and stutter in traversal — no graphics preset fixes a slow disk.

-Several recent engines now assume SSD speeds.
-Games built around DirectStorage (Forspoken, Ratchet & Clank: Rift Apart, and a growing list of 2025-2026 releases) list an SSD in their minimum requirements, not as a recommendation.
+Several recent engines assume SSD-class speeds.
+DirectStorage titles (*Forspoken*, *Ratchet & Clank: Rift Apart*, growing UE5 AAA in 2025–2026) list an SSD in minimum requirements, not as a nice-to-have.

 | Game | HDD (7200 RPM) | SATA SSD | NVMe PCIe 4.0 |